 Benefits of Using Route Planner Software

 Historically, route planning has been done manually by a fleet manager.
-With the advent of Google Maps and Apple Maps, however, we see the development of many sophisticated software solutions.
+With the advent of navigation apps, whether it is Apple Maps, Waze, or Google Maps, we have seen many sophisticated software solutions.
 Here are just a few of the benefits of using a route planner app:

 Optimizes and Automates Your Delivery Route

 Manual excel spreadsheet uploading or pen and paper are both time-consuming and complicated.
 With so many variables to consider, it is nearly impossible for even a highly-trained fleet manager to plan routes that are optimized consistently.
 A sophisticated route planner app, on the other hand, is designed to account for a considerable number of variables and can always produce optimized routes.
 Reducing complexity makes life very simple for drivers.
-It’s also easy to update automated routes based on the latest information (e.g., real-time traffic reports).
+It’s also easy to update automated routes based on the latest information (e.g., real-time traffic reports, shift schedules, vehicle types).

 Easy Access to All Delivery Details

 Route planner apps can also provide delivery drivers with access to all the information they need about all the stops on their route.
 Delivery date/time, customer contact details, instructions for delivery location, sign-off instructions, and other key information can be stored, viewed, and updated through the app.
-While it may not seem especially significant, a lot of the inefficiencies in last-mile delivery arise as a result of unclear or missing information about each delivery and customer.
-For example, whether the parcel should go to the front or the back door, and where to place the parcel in case of bad weather.
+While it may not seem especially significant, many inefficiencies in last-mile delivery arise due to unclear or missing information about each delivery and customer.
+For example, whether the parcel should go to the front of the back door and place the parcel in case of bad weather.

 More Deliveries in the Same Amount of Time